toolbear/soon/README.md

 * mental and physical well being
 * hugs & tacos

 The only opinion Soon has about task or to-do lists is that you should use them.

-Out of the box Soon supports [GFM task lists][GFM task lists], git feature branches, GitHub pull requests, and GitHub issues.
-Your favorite task list software is supported via plugins.
-Mac users may be interested in the plugins for [OS X Reminders][soon-osx-reminders] or [Things][soon-things] plugins.
+Out of the box Soon finds tasks from [GFM task lists][GFM task lists], git feature branches, GitHub pull requests, and GitHub issues.
+Mac users may be interested in plugins for [Reminders][soon-osx-reminders] or [Things][soon-things].
+Authoring a plugin for your favorite task list manager is straightforward.

 On the surface Soon has similarities to [a popular technique][pomodoro].
 Our scope is smaller and our approach different; Soon is a tool not a methodology.